the-scouts/por/src/por/expected/chapter-3.exp.rst

 c.
 When undertaking a joint project it is advisable to agree terms via a Memorandum of Understanding or non-legal agreement.

-Rule 3.57 Fundraising and the Law
+Rule 3.58 Fundraising and the Law
 ---------------------------------
 a.
 All fundraising undertaken on behalf of the Movement must be carried out as prescribed by the law.
 This will include those regulations governing house to house collections, street collections, lotteries, gaming, children and young persons.
-Details may be obtained from the Fundraising section of the Scouts website `http://scouts.org.uk/what-we-do/fundraising <http://scouts.org.uk/what-we-do/fundraising>`__.
+Details can be obtained from the Fundraising section of the Scouts website https://www.scouts.org.uk/volunteers/running-things-locally/grants-and-funds-for-your-local-group/fundraising-support/

-Rule 3.58 Lotteries and Gaming
+Rule 3.59 Lotteries and Gaming
 ------------------------------
 a.
-If a Group considers raising funds by means governed by any legislation as detailed at Rule `3.57, <https://beta.scouts.org.uk/por/3-the-scout-group/#3.57#3.57>`__ the proposed activity must have the recorded approval of the Group Executive Committee and Sponsoring Authority, if any, and of the District Chair.
+If a Group considers raising funds by means governed by any legislation as detailed at Rule 3.58, the proposed activity must have the recorded approval of the Group Executive Committee and Sponsoring Authority, if any, and of the District Chair.

 b.
 Regard must be paid to the views of parents and to local public opinion.
 Activities affected by this legislation include raffles, whist drives and similar methods of fundraising involving participation on payment of stakes.